 Increases Problematic Behavior

-Punishment-based training is not only less effective, but it actually increases problematic behavior.
+Punishment-based training is not only less effective but it increases problematic behavior.

 This was observed by Applied Animal Behavior Science.
 Researchers found that owners who used punishment-based methods had dogs that had more anxious and excitable behavior.
-This shows that punishment does not lessen problematic behavior but, in fact, achieves the opposite.
+This shows that punishment does not lessen problematic behavior but achieves the opposite.

 Ignores The Root of The Problem

 Whether dog whistles are unpleasant or not, they are still harmful to cats and dogs.
 Aversives are directly harmful to animals.
 However, they are also indirectly harmful because they ignore the root of the problem.